fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

   ```

 - Details
-  The fetch response body on success, may either be JSON or text
+  Fetch response body on success, may be JSON or text

 #### loading